-Marquez hitless for Rockies through 6 innings vs Pirates
+Marquez hitless for Rockies through 7 innings vs Pirates

-DENVER (AP) — Colorado Rockies right-hander Germán Márquez was hitless through six innings against the Pittsburgh Pirates on Tuesday night.
+DENVER (AP) — Colorado Rockies right-hander Germán Márquez was hitless through seven innings against the Pittsburgh Pirates on Tuesday night.

 Only two runners reached for the Prates: Jacob Stallings was hit in the left ribs by a knuckle-curve with a 1-2 count and one out in the second inning, and Phillip Evans checked his swing and walked on a 3-2 slider that went low and outside with one out in the fifth.
 Kevin Newman then grounded into an inning ending double play.